How To Be Happy Again: Self-Care Tips

 Here is a quick guide on some ways to begin to boost your mood in order to be happy again.

-It can feel hopeless when you haven’t felt happy in a while
+It can seem hopeless when you haven’t felt happy in a while

 If one day blends into the next, you might benefit from mixing up your routine.
 A new routine can provide you with a fresh perspective and approach to life.
 You may be able to find happiness by grounding yourself in a few "comfort" activities from your old routine while enriching your experience with new, and maybe even spontaneous, activities.

 Try being open to new people, new experiences, and unknown adventures.
 You do not have to feel “up” or vivacious while trying new things.
-You may also try to do one small thing every day that feels a little out of your comfort zone, such as by experimenting with a new route to the grocery store or buying a new exotic-smelling shampoo; “new" things can be small.
+You may also try to do one small thing every day that is a little out of your comfort zone, such as by experimenting with a new route to the grocery store or buying a new exotic-smelling shampoo; “new" things can be small.
+Welcoming laughter with open arms helps to increase happiness, too.

 Imagine having a parrot on your shoulder who voices negativity constantly – criticizing, nitpicking, and insulting you.
 Pretty unappealing?
 You may not be aware of it, but you likely talk to yourself in the same way.